 There are a number of reasons why it can be difficult to make a really healthy traditional sourdough starter.
 Sometimes starters take too long to become active and never become very vigorous.
 They can grow mold or turn pink (that has happened to me).
-And a sourdough starter can look great, but taste bad.
+Or they can look great, but taste bad.

 Here are a few of the main reasons why sourdough starters can be tricky:

 - Regional variations in wild yeast: There’s a reason why we think of San Francisco sourdough and not Dallas sourdough… some regions just have better tasting wild yeasts.
 Even if you buy a San Francisco sourdough starter online, it will quickly get taken over by the local varieties of yeast.